turbot/powerpipe-docs/docs/powerpipe-hcl/hierarchy.md

 ## Data Format
 Hierarchy data must be provided in a format where each row represents a *node* (vertex), an *edge* (connecting 2 vertices), or both.
-Hierarchy queries have the same basic structure as flow queries, but unlike flows hierarchies  are restricted to a strict single parent structure; a given node may have only a single `from_id`.
+Hierarchy queries have the same basic structure as flow queries, but unlike flows, hierarchies are restricted to a strict single-parent structure; a given node may have only a single `from_id`.

-Note that both column *names* and their *relative position* are important in hierarchy queries; Powerpipe looks for columns *by name* in the result set, however Postgres union queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***
+Note that both column *names* and their *relative position* are important in hierarchy queries; Powerpipe looks for columns *by name* in the result set, but Postgres `union` queries will *append the rows based on the column's position*, not the name of the column.  ***All the `union` queries must return the same columns, in the same order.***

 Significant columns  are: